hbokh/docker-jira-postgresql/README.md

     docker run -v /data --name=datastore -d busybox echo "PSQL Data"

-Remember, data-only containers don't need to run / be active to be used.
+**NOTE**: data-only containers don't have to run / be active to be used.

 ### 2. Create a PostgreSQL-container